Saturday, November 26, 2016

 Primordial: Lake Powell by Studio MG photography

 'As a model, joining an adventure like this requires a leap of faith to some degree.
 They don't know their fellow models, or the three photographers, but they are signing on for four days in the middle of nowhere, and they're going to be naked a lot of the time.
-Thankfully Jacob, Patrick & Nathan all took that leap, trusting in our vision.
+Thankfully Jacob, Patrick & Sam all took that leap, trusting in our vision.
 We couldn't have asked for a better team and I am awed by them!'

 Although we're often taught man's strongest bonds are with one another, our primordial connection occurs with our surroundings.
 From our first breath upon entering the earth, to our last resting place, our connection with land, sky, water and air, sustains us through out our lives.
 In yesterday's piece, I focused on the nexus between photographer and subject and today, the focus is the link between model/photographer and their environment.